LeifBloomquist/C64OS-U64-IDE64/README.md

 ### Port Configuration

-Additionally, the U64 cartridge port settings have go be made manually, to force it to recognize the IDE64 (external) and emulated REU (internal) at the same time:
+Additionally, the U64 cartridge port settings have to be made manually, to force it to recognize the IDE64 (external) and emulated REU (internal) at the same time:

 * Bus Sharing - I/O1 = External
 * Bus Sharing - I/O2 = Internal